 where:

-- : the center word's embedding (our "input")
+- : the center word's embedding from the input embedding matrix

-- : the path length to word
+- : the path length to word (number of nodes from root to leaf, inclusive)

-- : the correct direction at node
+- : the log-probability of taking the correct direction at node

+The key insight is that the log of a product becomes a sum: .
 Each term in this sum represents a single binary decision.
 Maximizing the objective means teaching the model to make correct navigation decisions at every node along every path.
 When the model correctly predicts "go left" (high when ) or "go right" (high when ), the log-probability is close to zero.
 Incorrect predictions yield large negative values.

 Let's compute this loss for a concrete example: